 6. Ask open questions

 I’m sure you’ve heard it many times before, but as a qualitative research method, we’re looking for deep, rounded responses.
 Questions that lead to ‘Yes or No’ answers don’t give any information about motives or what influenced the decision.
-Often, simply adding ‘why, why not’ to questions will encourage users to start analysing the triggers used in decision-making.
-For example:

 “Would you have purchased any of the products that you selected today?
 Why/Why not?”